stephenlanim/portfolio/Design_Notes.md

 - Widget or other feature to let users know what I'm currently learning (but NOT a blog).
 - I can create scripts for modals that match the trigger and modal by ID, but I don't have to turn the triggers into <a> tags.
 The trigger can remain buttons if I create a "data-target" attribute for them that matches the ID in place of matching an "href" attribute's value in an <a> tag.
 - Make content fade in and rise upon user scrolling down to it.
 - Project Search feature: I could create a database for all my projects as JSON objects and then have an API fetch the projects that match the user's search and display them on the screen.
 This will mimic the feature that allows uses to search the Treehouse Library of courses.
 The user will search by keywords, and the scripts will check the skill-tags that I've created.
-To get the modal slideshow to continue working show just the search results, I think I'll need to create a new array of modal objects from the search results, like I did with the FSJS Techdegree project 2, "List Pagination and Filtering." ...
+To get the modal slideshow to continue working show just the search results, I think I'll need to create a new array of modal objects from the search results, like I did with the FSJS Techdegree project 2, "List Pagination and Filtering."
+  ...
 [Update 09-16-2019]: I am more firm now on having a Featured Projects section showcasing a handful or my favorite and most impressive projects.
 Either in that section or below it, I will add the search feature for users to search for projects by keyword. ...
 I'll have to think of how I should offer users the ability to view ALL of my projects, whether there should be a separate page for all of my projects or list or gallery they can scroll through.
+  ...
+[Update 10-23-2019]: I think another benefit to having just a handful of featured projects and the rest being in a searchable database is that the site may perform better.
+There will be far fewer lines of HTML on the index page itself.
 - Modal Slideshow Background: I can experiment with other ways of making the displaying a single transparent black background without having to change too much of the structure of the slideshow.
+- CSS Animations to Replace jQuery UI
+- ES2015 to replace jQuery: I believe jQuery is partially responsible for my wesite running so slowly.
+Replacing jQuery with vanilla JavaScript may improve performance.

 Future Content:
 - As projects increase in number, the projects section will be removed from the home page, and in its place will be a portal directing the user to the project sub-pages.
 I MIGHT place a "featured" projects section below the portal.
 There will then be a sub-page for each category of projects, each with a Professional and Practice Section: Front-End, Node.js, React & Vue.js, SQL, Python, and API.
 The "Projects" item in the navigation will become a dropdown to get to the sub-pages.
 If I learn how, and the code is easy to maintain (i.e. not one long document), I would like to have this actually be a single page where the content for the Professional and Practice Projects sections change dynamically when the user clicks the link or tab for a given project category.